MinnowWare/KilianKegel/README.md

 **Nonetheless, it can do a lot** – and if you decompose whatever program you are writing into ‘**portable**’ and ‘**non-portable**’ sections, you may **never have to rewrite the portable parts**.

-If you need to start a process over the network, put that task in a separate function in a separate file.
-Supply a different function (and file) for each different system as needed.
-Your program will still require network and process extensions, but now you will only have to rewrite the ‘start network process’ function each time you move the program.

 # UEFI C Library, libc UEFI

 The content on this page is all about developing of <img src="https://github.com/KilianKegel/pictures/blob/master/uefi-logo.png"  width="20" height="20"> UEFI  applications